paybyphone/terraform-provider-keboola/README.md

 ## Singular vs. Plural

-Some resources (e.g. `keboola_gooddata_writer_table`, `keboola_storage_bucket`) are configuration as singular resources, while others (e.g. `keboola_snowflake_writer_tables`, `keboola_orchestration_tasks`).
-This is a design decision made so that the terraform resources closely match how they are managed through the Keboola API(s).
+Some resources (e.g. `keboola_gooddata_writer_table`, `keboola_storage_bucket`) are configured as singular resources, while others (e.g. `keboola_snowflake_writer_tables`, `keboola_orchestration_tasks`) are plural.
+This is a design decision in order for the terraform resources to closely match how they are managed through the Keboola API(s).

-Resources that are plural are managed through the API in a single call that will create/update etc. all of them.
+Resources that are plural are managed through the API in a single call that will create/update/delete all of them at once.

-Resources that are singular can be created/updated/deleted etc. independently of one another in separate calls, and so are modelled as such.
+Resources that are singular can be created/updated/deleted independently of one another in separate API calls, and so are modelled as such.

 ## Usage

 ### Provider Configuration

+The provider only requires a single configuration setting `api_key`.
+Make sure that the access token you use has the required permissions for the resources that you wish to manage.

 #### `keboola`